About Liquid Biopsies

 Liquid biopsy testing can be performed before, during, and after your therapy.
 You and your doctor should discuss the test, the frequency of the test, and what is appropriate for your unique situation.

-Biocept will normally provide your physician the results of the tests within 5-7 days from when the sample is received into our laboratory.
+Biocept will provide your physician the results within 3-5 days for CTC detection, and may require 2-5 days more for additional biomarker testing when the sample is received into our laboratory.

 Most health plans cover our testing and it may be determined that the patient may have a balance (co-pay, deductible, or co-insurance) based upon the individual benefit design of the patients policy.
 In addition, some health plans reimburse the patient directly for the laboratory services when the laboratory is an out-of-network provider.
 If a patient does receive a payment for the test from the health insurer, or has a co-pay or deductible owed, please forward the payment to: